 If there is no data within the CDR file, the system displays an alert to the user indicating that there are no results during the requesting period.

-Export Table
+Export Table [What is verification table?]

 As an OC/DOC, IC, or User, I want to export the verification table, so that I can use it for reporting purposes.